dgarvin57/porpoise-core/Porpoise.Core/docs/migration-notes/Deleted-Presenter-Gems.md

 ﻿# Deleted-Presenter-Gems.md — The only things worth remembering

+> **Historical Note:** This document describes work completed during the migration from WinForms to modern .NET architecture.
+The patterns described here are preserved in the current codebase.
+Keep for reference when maintaining related features.

 ## 1. Project rename workflow (was in ProjectInfoPresenter)
 When project name changes:
 - Rename the base project folder